Approximating functions on stratified sets: The iterative construction and proofs of main results

 \subsection{The tubular neighborhood}

-In this section, we follow the notation of \cite[Section 10]{Lee:2003}.
-We should stress that this section does not really contain any new results.
-Its only purpose is to record a number of observations needed in the latter parts of the paper.
+In this subsection, we follow the notation of \cite[Section 10]{Lee:2003}.
+We should stress that this subsection does not really contain any new results.
+Its only purpose is to record a number of observations needed in the latter parts of the manuscript.

-For a ${\bf C}^{p+1}$ manifold $M\subset\R^n$, the {\em normal bundle} of $M$, denoted by $NM$, is the set
+For a $C^{p+1}$ manifold $M\subset\R^n$, the {\em normal bundle} of $M$, denoted by $NM$, is the set

-It is well-known that the normal bundle $NM$ is itself a ${\bf C}^p$ manifold.
+It is well-known that the normal bundle $NM$ is itself a $C^p$ manifold.
 Consider the mapping $E:NM\to \R^n$ defined by

-A {\em tubular neighborhood} $U$ of $M$ is by definition a ${\bf C}^p$ diffeomorphic image under $E$ of an open subset $V\subset NM$ having the form
+A {\em tubular neighborhood} $U$ of $M$ is by definition a $C^p$ diffeomorphic image under $E$ of an open subset $V\subset NM$ having the form

-for some strictly positive continuous function $\delta\colon M\to\R$.
-It is standard that tubular neighborhoods of $M$ always exist.
-See for example \cite[Theorem~10.19]{Lee:2003}.
-Furthermore there always exists a tubular neighborhood on which the projection mapping $P_M$ is ${\bf C}^p$-smooth.
-Then for any point $\bar{x}$ lying in $M$, the derivative of the projection $\mathrm D P_M(\bar{x})$ is simply the metric projection onto the tangent space $T_{\bar{x}}M$.
-See for example \cite[Lemma 2.1]{alt_proj}.
+for some continuous function $\delta\colon M\to (0,\infty)$.
+It is standard that tubular neighborhoods of $M$ always exist; see for example \cite[Theorem~10.19]{Lee:2003}.
+Furthermore, there always exists a tubular neighborhood on which the projection mapping $P_M$ is single-valued and $C^p$-smooth; see \cite[Lemma~4]{alt_proj}.
+Then for any point $\bar{x}$ lying in $M$, the derivative of the projection $\mathrm D P_M(\bar{x})$ is simply the orthogonal projection onto the tangent space $T_{\bar{x}}M$.
+It is worth noting that whenever the manifold $M$ is only $C^1$ smooth, the projector $P_M$ may easily fail to be single-valued on any neighborhood of $M$; this is the main reason why throughout the manuscript we consider $C^{p+1}$ manifolds for $p=1,\ldots,\infty$.

 The following observation shows that we may squeeze the tubular neighborhood inside any given open set containing the manifold.